‘Kent, Sir – Every body knows Kent – apples, cherries, hops, and women.’ The Pickwick Papers.

 Dickens’s unfinished last novel The Mystery of Edwin Drood is set largely in Rochester, and features landmarks such as the cathedral cloister and Eastgate House.
 He was working on the novel on the morning of his death in the Swiss Chalet at Gad’s Hill.
 This story of jealousy and intrigue has never been solved, although the obsessive behaviour of John Jasper continues to keep readers guessing.
 Just five years earlier Dickens’s own reputation had been threatened when the carriage in which he was travelling with Ellen Ternan was destabilised in the Staplehurst railway accident.

-But while both Dickens's childhood and final homes were in West Kent, he spent many of the intervening summers on the other side of the county.
-Both the Dickens Museum and Bleak House pay tribute to the novelist's strong association with Broadstairs.
+But while both Dickens’s childhood, honeymoon (He married Catherine Hogarth in 1836 and honeymooned at Chalk) and final homes were in West Kent, he spent many of the intervening summers on the other side of the county.
+Both the Dickens Museum and Bleak House pay tribute to the novelist’s strong association with Broadstairs.
 He spent many summers in Broadstairs (‘Our Watering Place’) in the 1840s and 1850s, where his fascination with the Goodwin Sands is evident in several of his letters.
-While Dickens was notably rude about Deal, heand also wrote affectionately about Folkestone, (thinly disguised as 'Pavilionstone'), where he composed the opening scenes of Little Dorrit.
+While Dickens was notably rude about Deal, he wrote affectionately about Folkestone, (thinly disguised as ‘Pavilionstone’), where he composed the opening scenes of Little Dorrit.
 The Pickwick Papers, published in instalments in 1836-37, recalls the pre-Victorian Kent of Dickens’s childhood, where coaching inns have not been displaced by railways and the practice of duelling can be invoked as a plausible plot device.
 A Tale of Two Cities (1859), goes further back still, as Jarvis Lorry travels by coach down the Dover Road on his way to revolutionary Paris.
+He gave a public reading at The Theatre Royal, Canterbury in 1861.

 His two most obviously autobiographical novels, David Copperfield (1850) set partly in Dover and Canterbury, and Great Expectations (1861) with its powerful evocation of the estuary marshes, also return to a pre-railway era in their treatment of young men whose lives are shaped by the Kent landscape.
 His final novel, the uncompleted Mystery of Edwin Drood offers a notably more modern representation of Rochester, one that is linked to the temptations of London opium dens and rendered dangerous by the urges of sexual jealousy.